Ganeshpilankar23/Attendance-Using-Face-Recognition/README.md

   <img src="images/facebook_reco.gif">
 </p>

 This technology is called face recognition.
-Facebook’s algorithms are able to recognize your friends’ faces after they have been tagged only a few times.
+Facebook’s ass algorithms are able to recognize your friends’ faces after they have been tagged only a few times.
 It’s pretty amazing technology — Facebook can recognize faces with 98% accuracy which is pretty much as good as humans can do!

 Let’s learn how modern face recognition works!
 But just recognizing your friends would be too easy.
 We can push this tech to the limit to solve a more challenging problem — telling Will Ferrell (famous actor) apart from Chad Smith (famous rock musician)!